 National and State Park Passes and Fees

 There has been a bit of commotion in recent years over the increase in cost to access some public lands.
-While many may see this as an unfair burden, it’s worth noting that most of these cost increases have occurred because more and more people are visiting our public spaces and, therefore, it takes more and more resources to maintain them.
-Park passes and fees typically pay for: trails and trail maintenance, picnic shelters, campgrounds, public toilets, infrastructure improvements, public education and outreach, garbage, and much more.
-If you find yourself cringing when you hand over the money for your pass, just remember that your money is being put to good use and will allow others to enjoy public lands far into the future.
+While many may see this as an unfair burden, it’s worth noting that most of these cost increases have occurred because more and more people are visiting our public spaces.
+So it takes more and more resources to maintain them.
+Park passes and fees typically pay for trails, trail maintenance, and campgrounds.
+And in many cases, they cover picnic shelters, public toilets, infrastructure improvements, public education and outreach, garbage, and much more.
+If you find yourself cringing when you hand over the money for your pass, just remember your money is being put to good use.
+And it will allow others to enjoy public lands far into the future.

-If you choose to camp in a non-dispersed campground, with hook-ups, vault toilets, and other amenities, chances are you’re going to pay a fee.
-These fees are not only used to maintain the campground, but they’re also used to maintain trail system that are nearby.
-Fees also often pay for hauling out trash or human waste left behind in the area.
+If you choose to camp in a non-dispersed campground, chances are you’re going to pay a fee.
+Many of these campgrounds come with hookups, vault toilets, and other amenities.
+The fees you pay are not only used to maintain the grounds, but they’re also used for the trail systems nearby.
+Fees also often pay for hauling out the trash or human waste left behind in the area.

-If you aren’t a fan of camping on top of your neighbor and prefer more primitive dispersed camping, you probably won’t pay a fee.
-However, if you’re camping in a national forest, some national forest entrances have parking fees at trailheads or even donation boxes.
-Make sure to pay for parking if required and it’s good practice to leave a donation, since this money is typically used to pay for trail maintenance.
+Not a fan of camping close enough to hear your neighbors blaring music?
+Prefer more primitive, dispersed camping?
+You probably won’t have to pay a fee.
+However, if you’re camping in a national forest, most entrances have parking fees or donation boxes at trailheads.
+If there’s no fee, it’s good practice to leave a donation since it’s typically used to pay for trail maintenance.
+And don’t forget to pay for parking if required.

 You may have to obtain a permit to hike a specific trail or camp in a designated area.
 These permits do a few important things.
 First, they limit the number of people who can use the trail or area at a specific time.
 This cuts down on human environmental impact, and also ensures that the people who are paying for the experience aren’t sharing it with an unreasonable number of other adventurers.
 Secondly, the money obtained through permits is typically used to maintain that specific trail or area.
 For example, you must obtain a river trip permit if you plan to do a non-commercial raft trip.
 These fees are used for a variety of services including search and rescue teams and maintaining canyon trails.